-As their name implies, African Pygmy hedgehogs are native to central and eastern Africa.
-They cover miles of ground each day in the wild where they can be found throughout Gambia, Mozambique, Somalia, and other African nations.
-In the wild they live primarily off of small insects, grubs, snails, spiders, and small vertebrates, a diet we strive to mimic in captivity.
+As their name implies, African Pygmy hedgehogs are native to central and eastern Africa but most of these hedgehogs are actually a hybrid of two species - the Four-toed and Algerian hedgehogs.
+Their wild counterparts cover miles of ground each day in the wild where they can be found throughout Gambia, Mozambique, Somalia, and other African nations.
+In the wild they also live primarily off of small insects, grubs, snails, spiders, and small vertebrates - a diet we strive to mimic in captivity.

 Unlike most other pocket pets, hedgehogs are considered insectivores and these snouted critters have quite the taste for things that creep and crawl.
 Mealworms and crickets are the most commonly fed insects in captivity but the staple diet for a hedgehog should be a store-bought, specially formulated hedgehog kibble.
 This kibble has mashed up insects along with vitamins and minerals to create a balanced diet specifically formulated for an African pygmy hedgehog.
 Many owners and breeders still feed kitten food to their hedgehogs but this is not ideal since cat food does not contain blood meal and chitin in it.